openhab/openhab-js/README.md

 var myTimer = actions.ScriptExecution.createTimerWithArgument('My Timer', now.plusSeconds(10), myVariable, timerOver);

 myVariable = 'Hello mutation!';
+// When the timer runs, it will log "Hello mutation!" instead of "Hello world!"
 ```

 You may also pass `this` to the timer to have access to all variables from the current context.